orthoseg/orthoseg/docs/index.rst

 `image segmentation <https://en.wikipedia.org/wiki/Image_segmentation>`_ on `orthophotos <https://en.wikipedia.org/wiki/Orthophoto>`_.

-You don't really need to have programming skills to use orthoseg, but you need to have some knowledge of GIS technology (e.g. QGIS) and you need to be able to install and run python scripts.

 Image segmentation is quite a popular computer vision topic, eg. for use in self driving cars.
 The same technique can also be used on orthophotos: images in the viewpoint as available in eg. google maps.